Getting Started with Amazon PPC: Your Guide to Sponsored AdvertisingSeller Labs

 - Outsource their Amazon Advertising to experts.

-Chapter 1: Sponsored Advertising: The Core of Amazon PPC
+Chapter 1: What Are Amazon Sponsored Ads?
+The Core Types of Amazon PPC.

 As is the case on any advertising marketplace, as popularity increases, so do prices and competition.
 Sponsored advertising, also known as PPC (pay-per-click advertising) or CPC (cost-per-click advertising) is by far the most-popular — on and off of Amazon.
 Other forms of Amazon advertising (video ads, custom ads, and Amazon DSP) are more complicated and not available to the majority of merchants.